 Getting There

-The start of the track to the Princes Rock Lookout is close to the Wentworth Falls picnic area, home to a well-sized car park.
+The start of the track to Princes Rock Lookout is near the Wentworth Falls picnic area, which has a reasonably large car park.

-To get to the picnic area, take the Falls Road exit from the Great Western Highway and drive all the way to the end.
-That is where Falls Road evolves into Sir H Burrell Drive that loops around the picnic area.
+To reach the picnic area by car, take the Falls Road exit from the Great Western Highway and follow it to the end.
+Falls Road becomes Sir H Burrell Drive, which loops around the picnic area.

-If you’re catching a train, get off at Wentworth Falls station, cross the Great Western Highway, and follow the Darwins Walk to the waterfall and picnic area.
+If you’re catching the train, get off at Wentworth Falls Station, cross the Great Western Highway, and follow Darwins Walk to reach the waterfall and picnic area.

 Below is a map of the walk, starting from the car park.